TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/JavaScript/UsingExtjs/Viewport/Index.rst

 Backend Viewport
 ^^^^^^^^^^^^^^^^

-The TYPO3 backend is structured with an ExtJS viewport.
+The TYPO3 backend is structured with a JavaScript viewport.
 This makes it easy to display various panels in different parts of the user interface and to resize those parts.

-The viewport is defined in the files found in :file:`typo3/js/extjs/viewport*`.
+The viewport is a CSS and JS based viewport.
-It consists of a configuration file and the viewport component code itself.
-The viewport component is an extension of the :code:`Ext.Viewport` component, meaning you can use all methods and functionalities from that component.
+The AMD module :js:`TYPO3/CMS/Backend/Viewport` controls the viewport.

 .. _viewport-structure: